 Test Notification Emails

 You have the option to send notification emails when a form is submitted.
-These notifications are sent to the person who submits the form so that they have a record of the information they shared with you.
+A notification email may be sent to the person who submits the form so that they have a record of the information they shared with you, as well as to members of your team to fill them in on the new submission.
 Make sure to test these emails so that you know what people will be receiving.

 - On the preview page, test the form again and make sure to include your email address so that you receive the email.

-- There should be an email confirming your form submission, including a copy of your answers to the form questions.
+- There should be an email in each confirming your form submission, including a copy of your answers to the form questions.

-- If you did not receive an email, follow the steps to set up notifications.
+- If you did not receive any emails, follow the steps to set up notifications.

 Check Form Entries